Cartan geometries and multiplicative forms

 where $m: \mathcal{G} \tensor[_s]{\times}{_t} \mathcal{G} \subseteq \mathcal{G} \times \mathcal{G} \arr \mathcal{G}$ is the multiplication of $\mathcal{G}$ and $\pr_i: \mathcal{G} \tensor[_s]{\times}{_t} \mathcal{G} \arr \mathcal{G}$ are the projections on the $i^\text{th}$-component. \end{defn}

-Multiplicative forms arise naturally in many geometric context, e.g.\ to study symplectic or contact structures on Lie groupoids.
-In this paper we consider forms with coefficients; to make sense of the multiplicativity condition, the coefficients must be the pullback bundle $t^*E$ of a representation $E$ of $\G$.
+Multiplicative forms arise naturally in many geometric contexts, e.g.\ to study symplectic or contact structures on Lie groupoids.
+In this paper we consider forms with coefficients; to make sense of the multiplicativity condition, the coefficient must be the pullback bundle $t^*E$ of a representation $E$ of $\G$.

 \begin{defn} Let $\mathcal{G}$ be a Lie groupoid and $E$ a representation of $\G$; a differential form $\om \in \Om^k (\mathcal{G}, t^* E)$ is called {\bf multiplicative} if

 To keep the notation simple, we will often write